APPLICATIONS NOW CLOSED

 St Martin’s Chamber Music Competition rewards those young performers who display not only an exceptional talent, but the drive and dedication to their art which sets them apart on the road to success.
 St Martin-in-the-Fields takes this journey with them maintaining an on-going interest in winners with continued support over the years in the form of publicity, professional engagements and free rehearsal space in central London.

 The competition is open to UK based ensembles consisting of 3 to 8 musicians.
-Please note that ensemble members must be aged no fewer than 18 years and no more than 30 years on the closing date for applications.
+Please note that ensemble members must be aged no less than 18 years and no more than 30 years on the closing date for applications.

 There are three rounds to the competition: